 The project is divided into worksheets.
 In the editing interface of each worksheet, you can set up different questionnaire questions, informative texts and map elements prompting interaction from the respondents.

 Worksheets can be edited under the general survey settings.
-For a new project, this section is empty, and you can start editing the survey content by clicking on the Add Worksheet button.
+In case of a a new project, this section is empty, and you can start editing the survey content by clicking on the Add Worksheet button.
 A list view of already created worksheets is also available here.

 If there are already several worksheets in the project, the up and down arrows can be used to change the order of the worksheets, and the trash can icon deletes the unnecessary worksheet.